SAP-samples/teched2025-DT266/exercises/ex03/README.md

 <kbd> <img src="images/OP_Edit2.png" alt="Go to Edit Mode again" width="90%"> </kbd>

-Afterwards we use the value help in order to select a new currency code and to fill the field, e.g. "USD".
+Afterwards we use the value help in order to select a new currency code and to fill the field, e.g. "CAD".

    <table>
        <tr>